nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

 Adding a custom signature key file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To pass the signature key file into sysbuild by setting :kconfig:option:`SB_CONFIG_BOOT_SIGNATURE_KEY_FILE` option to the selected private key file.
+You can specify the signature key file for this bootloader by setting the ``SB_CONFIG_BOOT_SIGNATURE_KEY_FILE`` option to the selected private key file.
 You can set the option in :file:`sysbuild.conf` or using the command line:

 .. tabs::